Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 On the side of the road, there is a speed camera, and that is probably what Flensburg is known for to most Germans.
 Because in this city, there is the federal agency where you add up, and only very rarely subtract, the points you accumulate through speeding and other traffic violations.

 When the loyalty card is full, you win one month of cycling or taking the train instead of driving.
-Everything to protect the climate!
+All in the name of protecting the climate!

 The happy castle is a municipal library.
 At least that’s what I think at first.
 Because for me, libraries really are a haven of happiness.
 Knowledge, information, diversion, comfortable armchairs, all free of charge and a refuge from the consumer society.
 What’s more, you usually meet other smart people there.